syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_Python_parser.md

 python {
 class MyParser(object):
     def init(self, options):
         '''Optional.
-This method is executed when syslog-ng is started or reloaded.''' return True
+This method is executed when {{ site.product.short_name }} is started or reloaded.''' return True
     def deinit(self):
         '''Optional.
-This method is executed when syslog-ng is stopped or reloaded.''' pass
+This method is executed when {{ site.product.short_name }} is stopped or reloaded.''' pass
     def parse(self, msg):
         '''Required.
 This method receives and processes the log message.'''